Apps enable you to deploy, as part of your sandbox lifecycle, virtual applications (VMs) that are hosted on a cloud provider.

 - (Optional) User access credentials to the VM (user/password)

 The App configuration process requires creating a cloud provider resource that will host the App’s VM, enabling network connectivity, if required, and creating the App itself in CloudShell Portal.

 Note: Depending on your organization, the system administrator and App/blueprint designers may be the same employee.

 For public clouds like AWS EC2 and Microsoft Azure, CloudShell management networks need to first be installed on the cloud provider region that will host the App's VM.
 See Public Cloud Provider Support in CloudShell.

-The system administrator creates an Inventory resource for a cloud provider such as VMware vCenter or AWS EC2 using the cloud provider.
+The system administrator creates an Inventory resource for a cloud provider such as VMware vCenter or AWS.
 For additional information, see Adding Inventory Resources.

 This "cloud provider resource" will deploy the App's VM.

 To enable connectivity between Apps and resources or other Apps, the system administrator configures VLAN or Subnet services, as appropriate.
 See Connectivity Control.